harshvardhanmalpani/Spam-List/README.md

 					* Tick __Apply new filters to existing email.__
 						* Create Filters

 `filters.txt` contains text which can be used to create filters in gmail.

+####Download the main xml file here https://raw.githubusercontent.com/harshvardhanmalpani/Spam-List/master/filter_import_for_gmail.xml

 Details at https://tutes.club/how-to-stop-spam-in-gmail-account-a-guide-to-creating-filters-in-google-mail/

 `list.md` is the main spam list